mklb/Transfery/README.md

 - The app uses the openexchangerates.org API for calculation exchange rates.
 It caches the results but sometimes exchange rates are just 1:1..I would investigate this issue but I have no more time left to code today.
 Fallback rates are implemented (`./config/initializers/money.rb`)

 - The app is not optimized for mobile

+- Users need to accept the Terms of Conditions...we love germany!

 ## Setup
 There are 4 default users available (details: `./db/seeds.rb`)